-The PC Health app, which has been downloaded by over 1.4 million Canadians since launching in 2020, is designed to empower Canadians with convenient access to healthcare resources and support when, where and how they want it.
+The PC HealthTM app, which has been downloaded by over 2 million Canadians since launching in 2020, is designed to empower Canadians with convenient access to healthcare resources and support when, where and how they want it.
 In 2021, the app went fully national and added multiple new features to support Canadians with improving their health and wellness.
-Loblaw provides Canadians with virtual access to Lifemark's physiotherapy, massage, and other rehabilitation services and access to virtual care through its partnership with Maple Corporation.
+Loblaw provides Canadians with access to Lifemark's physiotherapy, massage, and other rehabilitation services and as well as booking services for all of its on-site pharmacy services.
 The PC Health app also expanded its library of educational health content, which is integrated with the PC Optimum loyalty program, in areas such as diabetes, cardiovascular health, and fitness.